Special Operations Executive (SOE) Codes

-Mallaby/Neck, IT, 1943: with a second mission 1945, the first W/T mission dropped by parachute to Lake Como, but was captured on landing.
+Mallaby/Neck, IT, 1943: with the second mission in 1945, the first W/T mission dropped by parachute to Lake Como, but was captured on landing.
 The agent, Richard Mallaby, also known as Olaf and Richard Tucker, provided a W/T link during the final surrender of the Axis forces in Italy after being captured during his second mission.

 Man Friday, BE, Jan 1942: contact existing secret org. collect political, propaganda information.